Hysterectomy Video Guide: Types, Procedure & Recovery | Dr Mamta Agrawal

 • Cancer of uterus, cervix, or ovaries

-Is Hysterectomy Really Needed?-watch video
+Is Hysterectomy Really Needed?

 Types of Surgical Approaches